 Lastly, your strategic plan will break down into specific, detailed short-term plans that help you know what to do on a month-to-month and even day-to-day basis.

 But can you imagine what happens when you have a short-term plan to handle all the business and projects you have going on, but no longer-term, strategic plan to tie it all together?
-Maybe you've experienced it...the answer is chaos, drudgery, and endless wheel-spinning with no little progress.
+Maybe you’ve experienced it…the answer is chaos, drudgery, and endless wheel-spinning with little to no progress.

 So, let me explain some of the key errors and obstacles facing entrepreneurs and what to do about them:

 With all the time team members spend together in meetings and talking to each other, it’s surprising how often they come away with different mental pictures of what the company is supposed to be and in what direction it’s supposed to be going.